cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 3. Installs listed dependencies in order
 4. Proceeds with helm chart linting and testing

-## Declaring Test Values for CI Testing
+## Testing Values Configuration

-Each plugin should provide a `test-values.yaml` file to supply necessary values during testing.
-This file should be placed inside the `<PLUGIN-NAME>/ci` directory.
+### Parent Plugin Configuration
+- A plugin may optionally provide a `<PLUGIN-NAME>/ci/test-values.yaml` file

-- The GitHub Actions workflow automatically detects and uses this file for Helm Chart linting and testing during pull requests.
+- The GitHub Actions workflow will use this values file for testing the plugin if it exists
-- This allows you to customize values specifically for CI testing, without modifying the default `values.yaml`.
+- This allows you to customize values specifically for CI testing, without modifying the default `values.yaml`

+### Dependent Plugin Configuration
+- Values for dependent plugins should be specified in the values section of your plugin's `test-dependencies.yaml` file.
+- This allows you to customize the configuration of dependent plugins when they are installed for testing.
+- The values specified in the `test-dependencies.yaml` file will override the default values of the dependent plugins.

 ### Example File Structure:
 ```